benjaminp/six/documentation/index.rst

 Object model compatibility
 >>>>>>>>>>>>>>>>>>>>>>>>>>

-Python 3 renamed the attributes of several intepreter data structures.
+Python 3 renamed the attributes of several interpreter data structures.
 The following accessors are available.
 Note that the recommended way to inspect functions and methods is the stdlib :mod:`py3:inspect` module.